farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - the preventive instant, that occurs before any contingency, and describes the 'base case' situation.
 - the outage instant, that occurs just after a contingency, in a time too short which does not permit the activation of curative remedial actions
 - the auto instant, that occurs just after a contingency, during which automatic remedial actions are triggered by the appearance of the contingency, even if these automatic remedial actions generate constraints somewhere else in the network
-- the curative instant, that occurs after a contingency, after a duration sufficient enough to allow the activation of curative remedial actions
+- the curative instant, that occurs after a contingency, after a duration sufficient to allow the activation of curative remedial actions

 > 💡  **NOTE**
 > Current limits on network elements are usually different in the outage and curative instants.
-The outage instant is supposed to be exceptional and shouln't last longer than a few minutes, therefore less restrictive temporary limits (TATL) are allowed.
+The outage instant is supposed to be exceptional and shouldn't last longer than a few minutes, therefore less restrictive temporary limits (TATL) are allowed.
 On the contrary, the curative instant is supposed to be a lasting moment during which the grid operation goes back to normal, and usually comes with with more restrictive permanent limits (PATL).
 > Even though this PATL/TATL difference is commonly seen in the data of many processes, it is not set in stone, and the current limits can be defined freely in the CRAC of FARAO whatever the instant considered (see next section on CNECs).

 Farao object model includes the notion of 'state'.
 A state is either:

 - the preventive state, that is to say the state with the base-case network, without any contingency, which occur at the preventive instant.
-- the combination of a contingency with instants outage, auto or curative, in that case it corresponds to the network situation after a contingency, with more or less delay after this contingency.
+- the combination of a contingency with instant outage, auto or curative, in that case it corresponds to the network situation after a contingency, with more or less delay after this contingency.

 The scheme below illustrates these notions of instant and state.
-It highlights the combinatronics of the situations which can be described in a CRAC, with a base-case situation, but also variants of this situation occuring at different moments in time after different probable and hypothetical contingencies.
+It highlights the combinations of the situations which can be described in a CRAC, with a base-case situation, but also variants of this situation occurring at different moments in time after different probable and hypothetical contingencies.

 ![Instants & states](/assets/img/States_AUTO.png)